cafferychen777/mLLMCelltype/python/README.md

     print(f"  Key markers: {key_markers}")
     if 'evidence' in annotation:
         print(f"  Evidence: {annotation['evidence']}")

-# But the raw JSON response is also available in the cache for advanced processing
+# Raw JSON response is also available in the cache for advanced processing
 ```

 Using JSON responses provides several advantages: